paololabuguen/project-4-web-scrapers/README.md

 We have taken a dataset on Kaggle (https://www.kaggle.com/datasets/ankitkalauni/bank-loan-defaulter-prediction-hackathon/data?select=submission.csv) to train and test our machine learning models on.
 We decided that we would create 4 different models and present them on an HTML dashboard and kept a few questions in mind:
 1) What variables are considered on getting your credit card approved?
-2) Which factor is the most important and has the biggest impact looking at all the demographics?
-3) What ML algorithms are suitable for this problem?
+2) What ML algorithms are suitable for this problem?

 ### Table of Contents